top of page

 DR. ANTON FRISK KOCKUM

 I'm a theoretical physicist working on various aspects of quantum optics and quantum information, including circuit quantum electrodynamics, ultrastrong light-matter coupling, and quantum acoustics.
 I received my Ph.D. degree in physics from Chalmers University of Technology in 2014.
 I then moved to Japan to be a postdoctoral researcher in the group of Franco Nori at RIKEN, where I was supported for two years through a JSPS Fellowship.
 In 2018, I moved back to Sweden, taking up a permanent position as a researcher at the Wallenberg Centre for Quantum Technology (WACQT), at Chalmers University of Technology.
 From June 2020 to November 2022, I was also the scientific coordinator of WACQT.
-Since October 2022, I am a senior researcher at WACQT.
+In October 2022, I was promoted to senior researcher and in May 2024 I became associate professor.

 Long CV